ArchipelagoMW/Archipelago/docs/entrance randomization.md

 * Entrances and exits - entrances are ways into your region, exits are ways out of the region.
 In code, they are both represented as `Entrance` objects.
 In this doc, the terms "entrances" and "exits" will be used in this sense; the `Entrance` class will always be referenced in a code block with an uppercase E.
-* Dead end - a region which can never give access to additional randomized transitions
+* Dead end - a connected group of regions which can never help ER progress.
+This means that it:
+  * Is not in any indirect conditions/access rules.
+  * Has no plando'd or otherwise preplaced progression items, including events.
+  * Has no randomized exits.
 * One way transition - a transition that, in the game, is not safe to reverse through (for example, in Hollow Knight, some transitions are inaccessible backwards in vanilla and would put you out of bounds).
 One way transitions are paired together during randomization to prevent such unsafe game states.
 Most transitions are not one way.